sinhaatharv23/JavaScript-Learning/notes/day_1/lec_4_variables.md

 4.Without var, let or const : If we declare a variable without var, let or const, it becomes a global variable and can be accessed from anywhere in the code.

-[NOTE:-If we dont wanna write again and again the console.log() then we can use another way to print multiple variables at once i.e. console.table();]
+[NOTE:-1.If we dont wanna write again and again the console.log() then we can use another way to print multiple variables at once i.e. console.table();
+2.If we only declare the variable and not define it (like let accountState;) so it'll treat it as undefined]

 See the tutorial-code.